xpotato-team/xpotato-service-template/README.md

-# potato-integration-sdk
+# xpotato-service-sdk

-SDK for making open-source integrations for xPotato Service
+SDK for making open-source services support for xPotato.